CASFRI/CASFRI/README.md

 ./helperfunctions                       CASFRI specific helper functions used in translation tables

-./helperfunctions/geohistory            Functions used to build the historical version of CASFRI
+./helperfunctions/geohistory            Functions used to build the geo-historical version of CASFRI

 ./metadata                              Main inventory and layer medadata files and loading script